Do you love your neighborhood grocery store? Buy everything you need there?

 It can cost a lot of money to light up your house.
 Walk past that display in the grocery store if you want to save some cash.

-You could go to a warehouse club for lower prices, but the best prices per bulb we found were on Amazon.
-Not to mention that the selection there is vast.
+You could go to a warehouse club for lower prices, but you will find the best selection at Amazon.

 18. Individually wrapped snacks